SkylineCommunications/dataminer-docs/dataminer-overview/Agile_Partnership/Overview_Agile_Partnership_delivering_value.md

 uid: Overview_Agile_Partnership_delivering_value
 ---

-# Delivering Value
+# Delivering value

-One of the **key objectives during the execution of any Digital Transformation projects is the delivery of value**, and to ensure that this comes as early as possible and is gradually increased throughout the execution process:
+One of the **key objectives during the execution of any digital transformation project is the delivery of value**.
+To ensure that value is delivered as early as possible and gradually increases throughout the execution process:

-- This process starts already during the inception of the project, not at the execution.
+- The process of delivering value already starts during the inception of the project, instead of only during execution.

-- Value Delivery can be considered at various levels, starting from the top-level overall Project, down to more detailed activities.
+- Value delivery can be considered at various levels, starting from the top-level overall project down to more detailed activities.
 It is a general mindset that must be applied throughout.

-- Value should be defined as an outcome or a result, and not a feature or capability
+- Value should be defined as an outcome or a result, not a feature or capability.

-- Value goes beyond a feature and capability, and includes for example also adaption of those features and capabilities
+- Value goes beyond features or capabilities and for example also includes adoption of those features and capabilities.

-> [!IMPORTANT]
-> “What really matters are the goals & objectives, and to what extend the expected value of those can be delivered.
-And ultimately, the value will come from the actual implementation, not the level of compliance with the initial requirements.”
+> What really matters are the goals & objectives and to what extent their expected value can be delivered.
+Ultimately, the value results from the actual implementation, not from the level of compliance with the initial requirements.